aporlowski/pi-sdr/README.md

 Teachers and students can use this tutorial to learn about these concepts through an hands-on project.
 Concerned citizens, journalists, and Virtual Operations Support Team (VOST) members can use this tutorial to setup a radio to monitor emergency radio traffic, NOAA weather radio, or other FM radio in their area.

 P25 recievers on the market, such as the [Bluetail Technolgies P25rx](https://bluetailtechnologies.com/products/p25rx-digital-police-receiver), typically cost $250 or more and are relatively single use when compared to the Raspberry Pi which provides a full computer and can be repurposed for multiple projects.
 The initial cost of recievers can be prohibitively expensive for individuals interested in monitoring emergency radio communication.
 Some webistes, such as [openmhz.com](https://openmhz.com/systems) provide real-time and recorded P25 communications traffic, however coverage for your area is not guaranteed.
 With a cheap SDR dongle and a computer such as the Raspberry Pi, you can set up your own P25 scanner.
-By being a gentle introduction to the field of SDR, this tutorial can enable and encourage more people to implement P25 trunk recording such as that found on openmhz.com to make emergency communications more acessbile to the public.
+By presenting a gentle introduction to the field of SDR, this tutorial can enable and encourage more people to implement P25 trunk recording, such as that found on openmhz.com, to make emergency communications more acessbile to the public.
 Building your own P25 scanner is a fun hands-on project to learn about P25, SDR, and single-board computers.

 > See this [site](https://wiki.radioreference.com/index.php/APCO_Project_25#Scanner_Support_FDMA_and_TDMA) for a list of P25 scanners and thier supported technology (phase I, II, etc)